digitalnest-wit/refresh/README.md

 A smol binary that installs the tools needed to get started with programming with HTML, CSS, JavaScript, and PHP.
 A handful of important VS Code extensions are installed as well.

-> The binaries on this project are set to target macOS machines.
+> This project is set to target macOS machines.

-## What's included
+## What happens?

-The binary does the following.

 1. Installs Homebrew (required to install everything below 👇🏻).
 2. Installs VS Code (via Homebrew)